Day 30 - Prayers at Cruz de Ferro : Rabanal del Camino to Molinaseca

 This morning we woke before dawn and enjoyed a breakfast of instant coffee (made with hot tap water) and pastries which we purchased last night.
 Excited and ready to go, we packed our bags and headed to the edge of town, where we planned to meet up with our companions.
 By 6 am we were heading out together twilight towards one of the most iconic locations on the Camino de Santiago!
-The pathway left the bricked streets of Rabanal, and began climbing into heather covered hills through what I think was one of the most breathtakingly beautiful mornings I have ever experienced, on or off the Camino.
+The pathway left the bricked streets of Rabanal and began climbing into heather-covered hills through what I think was one of the most breathtakingly beautiful mornings I have ever experienced, on or off the Camino.
 The only sounds on this twilight trek were those of breathing and the clicking of hiking poles on the walkway.

-With sunrise we arrived in the village of Foncebadon where we were met by a donkey happily grazing on the hillside.
+With sunrise, we arrived in the village of Foncebadon where we were met by a donkey happily grazing on the hillside.
 Here we also found a small cafe, enjoyed a cafe con leche with our friends, and took some time to explore the ruins of historical structures on the edges of the village.

 At one point Foncebadon must have been prosperous, but today at least a 1/3 to 1/2 of the structures are in ruins.
 This is not to suggest that the village is rundown or unappealing.
 Instead, Foncebadon is a quiet, undeveloped and largely unimproved village which has maintained its historical dignity and beauty.
 As we explored, goats skittered on the nearby walls of old houses and local children played in the fields.

-Throughout this section the Camino wove gently upwards, and it often narrowed such that we had to hike single file.
+Throughout this section, the Camino wove gently upwards, and it often narrowed such that we had to hike single file.
 Most pilgrims seemed quietly contemplative this morning as we made our approach to Cruz de Ferro.

 When we arrived at the summit, we discovered that quite a few pilgrims had camped beside the Ermite de Santiago, while others had managed to make the hike up to the top in time to see the sunrise.
-While it would undoubtedly have been magical to watch the sun rise from Cruz de Ferro, I wouldn't have missed this morning's hike for the world.
+While it would undoubtedly have been magical to watch the sunrise from Cruz de Ferro, I wouldn't have missed this morning's hike for the world.

 Cruz de Ferro itself consists of a large wooden pole topped with an iron cross.
 Surrounding its base is a mound of stones which has expanded each year.
-Legend suggests that when the Cathedral in Santiago was being built , pilgrims were asked to aid in its construction by bringing a stone.
+Legend suggests that when the Cathedral in Santiago was being built, pilgrims were asked to aid in its construction by bringing a stone.
 Since then pilgrims often carry a stone whose extra weight represents the burden they have been carrying and wish to leave behind on the Camino.
-In this spirit, pilgrims now place a stone or other object representing their burdens at the base of the pole before moving onto Santiago.
+In this spirit, pilgrims now place a stone or other object representing their burdens at the base of the pole before moving on to Santiago.

 The site of Cruz de Ferro, while not busy, clearly hosted a constant stream of pilgrims.
 Despite this, the area was peaceful and most pilgrims were very respectful.
-We were fortunate to get a few moments to ourselves at the base of the cross to place our stones, and say our prayer.
+We were fortunate to get a few moments to ourselves at the base of the cross to place our stones and say our prayers.
 For me, this was the prayer recited in "The Way":

 "Lord may this stone, a symbol of my efforts on the pilgrimage,

-that I lay at the feet of the cross of the saviour,
+that I lay at the feet of the cross of the Saviour,

 weigh the balance in favour of my good deeds,